Japanese Rolled Omelets: Master the Art of Tamagoyaki

 Japanese Rolled Omelets

-Explore the elegant simplicity of serving tamagoyaki in a traditional setting.
+Explore the elegant simplicity of serving Tamagoyaki in a traditional setting.

 • Can I make Tamagoyaki in advance for a bento box?Absolutely!
 Tamagoyaki is a great make-ahead dish.
 Prepare it, let it cool, and slice it to fit in your bento box.